The Most Important Thing Is What’s NOT In It! (Gundega Michele)

-Flower pot pashka (Laima Grāmatiņa)
+Flower Pot Pashka (Laima Grāmatiņa)

 Living in America, Mirdza Grāmatiņa began making paskha at Easter using a recipe she found in a magazine.
 Mirdza’s daughter Laima adopted this tradition, and every Easter Laima tries to make paskha using that same recipe.
 She shapes the paskha by using a flower pot.

-Pascha mold from the Lauri colony (Nata Meģe)
+Pascha Mold from the Lauri Colony (Nata Meģe)

 Laura Latvian descendant Nata Meģe shares her family’s pasha recipe and the wooden mold used to make pasha, which has been passed down in her family from generation to generation.

-Childhood “buberts” (Signe Miķelsone)
+Childhood “Buberts” (Signe Miķelsone)

 Signe has been living outside Latvia for 17 years.
 Although she enjoys foods from other cultures and rarely eats desserts, she sometimes still feels the urge to prepare buberts—a dessert she remembers well from her childhood.